cpradio/discourse-plugin-logout-menu-item/README.md

 # Discourse Logout Menu Item

-This plugin adds a logout option to the hamburger menu in Discourse.
+This plugin adds a logout option to the user menu in Discourse.

 ![](https://raw.githubusercontent.com/cpradio/discourse-logout-menu-item/master/screenshot.png)